jaicab/Paraxify.js/README.md

 This way you can control when it's active or not just switching the `background-attachment` property on CSS to scroll.
 And the speed is determined by the difference between the element's height and the image's.

+##Advanced use
+You can set another selector class or any other actually.
+The `paraxify` function has two parameters:

+	var parallax = paraxify('selector', {
+		speed: 1
+	});

+On `selector` you can set any selector, but a class is more retro compatible.
+Also, you can set a speed from 0 to 1.
+The lower the speed, the less distance the background is gonna move.
+This speed is always proportional to the difference between the image's height and the element's.

+For now speed is the only thing you can configure, but there'll be more stuff on the future.

 ##TODO

+- [I'M ON IT] Set up a isMobile() function or a modernizr shorthand: Fixed backgrounds are really buggy on mobile.
+- [I'M ON IT] Detect URL image changes (responsive design or any other) and update `diff` accordingly.
-- Fix buggy behaviour on +IE9: The scrolling is not smooth.
-Check the following:
+- [HOLD] Fix buggy behaviour on +IE9: The scrolling is not smooth.
-	- Updating background position on real time.
-	- Not debouncing the scroll (too many calls).
-- Try debouncing scroll event so it doesn't launch a bizillion times per second.
+- [HOLD] Try debouncing scroll event so it doesn't launch a bizillion times per second.
-- Detect URL image changes (responsive design or any other) and update `diff` accordingly.
-- Make it work as a function with a default class of `paraxify` but also the option to set one.
-- Do some research about speed and give the option to set it.
-- Set up a isMobile() function or a modernizr shorthand: Fixed backgrounds are really buggy on mobile.

 ##Contributing